 How to Transfer Car Registration in Queensland (QLD)

-Noah Grayson | January 8, 2025
+January 8, 2025

-Buying or selling a car in QLD might seem simple—just hand over the keys, right?
-Not quite.
-One critical detail often overlooked in the excitement of a car changing hands is transferring the ownership.
 Vehicle transfer paperwork is not glamorous, but it’s essential.
 Without it, the new owner can’t legally drive on Queensland roads, and the previous owner might still be on the hook for fines or tolls.

 Here’s the deal: transferring a car’s registration isn’t just a polite formality—it’s the law.
 The responsibility to get the paperwork sorted is shared by both the buyer and seller.
 And failing to act quickly?
 That can lead to penalties no one wants to deal with.

-Where to Find Vehicle Transfer Paperwork
+Where to Find the QLD Vehicle Registration Transfer Form

 The Vehicle Registration Transfer Application Form (Form F3520) is required to transfer ownership of a vehicle in QLD.
 It includes details of both the seller and buyer, as well as the vehicle information.